 - Develop mitigation policies and best management practices based on actual industry data.

 Given SWANA’s focus on safety and EREF’s expertise in research and data analysis, both organizations are collaborating on an effort to assess the risk of exposure and injuries related to needles and syringes at MRF’s.
 The objectives of this project are to:

-As part of this effort, EREF and SWANA are conducting and industry-wide survey of MRFs to better understand how important the issue is.
-Data collected will be aggregated and analyzed by EREF, a non-lobbying research foundation with a long history of prudent management of sensitive information.
+As part of this effort, EREF and SWANA conducted an industry-wide survey of MRFs to better understand how important the issue is.
+Data collected was aggregated and analyzed by EREF, a non-lobbying research foundation with a long history of prudent management of sensitive information.
 As a result, data specific to a single facility will not be shared directly, but instead will be aggregated with data from other MRFs to ensure anonymity and privacy.
-It is expected that a joint EREF/SWANA report will be issued upon completion of the project.
+EREF and SWANA have released a report that is available to download for free here.